Skip to content ↓

 The Mathematics curriculum aims to develop three main skills throughout Year 7 - 11, which are drawn from the core assessment principles of the 2013 National Curriculum for Mathematics and the current Edexcel GCSE Mathematics Specification (1Ma1).
 These are:

-AO1: Use and Apply standard techniques
+AO1: Use and Apply standard techniques:

 This skill requires students to follow and recall standard routines that have been taught explicitly by their class teachers.
 This is the ability to accurately carry out mathematical methods and algorithms independently and is an essential skill that sets students up for future learning and employment.
 It is vital that students learn techniques fluently so that they can utilise the correct method to solve more complicated problems.

-AO2: Reason, interpret and communicate mathematically
+AO2: Reason, interpret and communicate mathematically:

 The world we live in can be described using mathematics.
 When communicating, statistics and numbers are regularly used to support our argument.
 The Mathematics curriculum ensures that students are taught how to interpret the various ways that mathematics can be presented.
 Students are given opportunities to communicate their thoughts logically through the expectation that accurate mathematical notation is used in chains of reasoning and evaluate mathematical arguments logically.

-AO3: Solve problems within mathematics and in other contexts
+AO3: Solve problems within mathematics and in other contexts:

 Our curriculum recognises the need to incorporate problem-solving as an essential skill for life that helps develop logic, creativity, resilience, imagination and lateral thinking.
 These are attributes highly valued by employers as well as supporting students who choose to continue their studies to a suitable Level 3 qualification.
 We aim to offer regular opportunities for students to tackle problems within our lessons and assessments.